AB 841 (Weber) would prohibit the marketing in schools of junk food that does not meet the “Smart Snack” standards.

 Pediatricians spend significant time counseling families and children on how to make healthy choices and establish healthy habits.
 Using unhealthy foods and beverages as incentives for school performance undermines the overarching goal of creating healthy habits.
 Schools must be places where kids receive a consistent set of messages about healthy eating.
 If the unhealthy food or beverage cannot be sold in school, then it should also not be promoted in school.

-AAP-CA is proud to support AB 841 (Weber).
-We thank you for your leadership on behalf of the health and well-being of children, youth, and families in California.
+California pediatricians respectfully request that you sign AB 841 (Weber) into law.
+We thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.